geopython/pygeoapi/docs/source/pubsub.rst

 .. code-block:: bash

-   pygeoapi asyncapi generate /path/to/my-pygeoapi-config.yml
+   pygeoapi asyncapi generate /path/to/my-pygeoapi-config.yml -f json

-This will dump the AsyncAPI document as YAML to your system's ``stdout``.
+This will dump the AsyncAPI document as YAML to your system's ``stdout`` as JSON.
 To save to a file on disk, run:

 .. code-block:: bash

-   pygeoapi asyncapi generate /path/to/my-pygeoapi-config.yml --output-file /path/to/my-pygeoapi-asyncapi.yml
+   pygeoapi asyncapi generate /path/to/my-pygeoapi-config.yml --asyncapi-file /path/to/my-pygeoapi-asyncapi.yml

 To generate the AsyncAPI document as JSON, run:

 .. code-block:: bash

-   pygeoapi asyncapi generate /path/to/my-pygeoapi-config.yml --format json --output-file /path/to/my-pygeoapi-asyncapi.json
+   pygeoapi asyncapi generate /path/to/my-pygeoapi-config.yml --asyncapi-file /path/to/my-pygeoapi-asyncapi.json

 .. note::
    Generate as YAML or JSON?
 If your AsyncAPI YAML definition is slow to render as JSON,